INDUSTRY: Financial Services

 Extending Security into the Future

-Walters and his team are keen to extend their patch management toolset with additional capabilities from the Qualys Cloud Platform.
+Walters and his team are keen to extend their patch management toolset with additional capabilities from the Enterprise TruRisk Platform.

 “We’re just starting to work on a ranking system for vulnerabilities, which should help us prioritise patching more effectively,” he explains.
 “For example, a given vulnerability might be serious, but only affect a relatively unimportant or well-protected system.
 Fixing that vulnerability may be a lower priority than a less serious vulnerability that affects more important or exposed systems.